 - SIGNAGE: Visible signage has been posted throughout the site to remind staff and visitors of hygiene and safety protocols.

-- SURFACES: High touch areas such as instruments, music stands, workstations, equipment, doorknobs, and restrooms will be wiped down with antibacterial wipes regularly.
+- SURFACES: High touch areas such as instruments, music stands, and piano benches will be wiped down with antibacterial wipes regularly.

 - GENERAL HYGIENE: All individuals will be encouraged to avoid touching their face (particularly eyes, nose, and mouth) with their hands to prevent from getting infected; to cough/sneeze into their sleeve, preferably into their elbow; and to immediately and properly discard any tissues and then wash or sanitize hands.